Table of Contents_

 Once you have plugged the charger into an electrical outlet, the charger’s indicator light should turn green on most models.
 If it does not, make sure the plug is pushed into the outlet fully and securely.
 When you have ensured the plug is secure in the outlet, plug the other end of the charger into the hoverboard’s charging port.
 The charging port is often located on the underside of the hoverboard.
 When you have plugged the charger into the charging port, check the indicator light on the charger.
 It should turn from green to either red or blue.
 This indicates that the hoverboard is charging.

+So, what do you do if your hoverboard isn’t working?
+It’s time to start checking the components.
 The easiest component to check first is the charger.
 When you plug the charger into an outlet, a green indicator light will turn on if it is receiving power.
 If it does not come on, make sure the plug is fully pushed into the outlet and secure.
 Try plugging it into a different outlet if the problem persists.
 Otherwise, you can go to plug the charger into the hoverboard’s charging port.
-The charger’s indicator light will turn to red or blue once you do this, which means the charger is operating correctly.
+The charger’s indicator light will turn red or blue once you do this, which means the charger is operating correctly.

 Once you have tested to make sure that the charger is working correctly, you can begin to figure out the battery issue you’re having.
 After charging your battery for two to four hours, check the charger’s indicator light to see if it has turned green.
 If it is still red after the recommended charge period, unplug your hoverboard and see if it will turn on.
 If it does not, then the battery is dead and needs to be replaced.